Frequently Asked Questions

 Go to the following website: www.GovPayNow.com or call 1-888-604-7888.
 The fee for certification is $10.00 per document and $1.00 per page.
 If you are paying via online, please use the following PLC code: 5115. ***Please note there is a convenience fee for using both of these services.
-The fee chart is located on this site.
+The fee chart is located on their site.
 Please also note there is a significant difference when utilizing the phone service versus going online (can be as much as $7.00 more for using the phone service).

 I would like to file a Personal Protection Order (PPO) against someone.
 How would I do that?

 Visit the Circuit Court Records Personal Protection Order page